Motivating Preschoolers to Be Active

 Look for chances to be active away from home.
 At a childcare center or preschool, do kids have access to a playground or large indoor space for play?
 The games and equipment don't need to be fancy.
 Kids enjoy simple games, such as catch and tag, playing with plastic bats and balls, dancing, and tumbling.
 And they still love to play "Duck, Duck, Goose," "London Bridge," "I'm a Little Teapot," or "Simon Says."

 Active free play means letting kids choose the activity and make decisions about what to do — all within a safe and supervised environment, of course.
-This could include exploring the backyard, running around the playground, or playing dress-up.
+This could include exploring the backyard, running around the playground, or riding a tricycle.

 Parents Play an Important Role

-One important message here is that your preschooler is clearly keeping an eye on how you spend your time, so set a good example by exercising regularly.
-Your child will pick up on this as something parents do and will naturally want to do it too.
+Your preschooler is keeping an eye on how you spend your time, so set a good example by being active with your child and exercising on your own.

 Other ways you can encourage physical activity:

 Keep it fun.
 Help find activities your child likes and then offer many chances to enjoy them.
-Keep equipment and supplies on hand and, if possible, within easy reach for your preschooler.
+Keep balls and age-appropriate sports equipment on hand and, if possible, within easy reach for your preschooler.